sadmansakibmahi2/Plant-Disease-Detection-Using-Machine-Learning-cnn-and-GUI/README.md

-# Plant-Disease-Detection-Using-Machine-Learning-EfficientNetB3-,GUI and web app
+# Plant-Disease-Detection-Using-Machine-Learning-EfficientNetB3- GUI and web app

 In this project we aim to classify plant diseases using machine learining